liquibase/gradle-liquibase-plugin/README.md

 News
 ----
-### October 31, 2021
+### November 13, 2021
+**IMPORTANT:** Additional configuration will be required to use this plugin with Liquiabse 4.4.0+

-Release 2.0.5 adds support for Liquibase 4.4.0 and 4.5.0.
+Release 2.1.0 adds support for Liquibase 4.4.0 and 4.5.0.
 Liquibase 4.4.0 made
 extensive changes to the way it processes command line arguments.
-Liquibase now uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.
+Liquibase now uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so if you want to use this plugin with Liquibase 4.4.0+, you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.

-In addition, if you set a mainClassName in the liquibase block of your build.gradle file, it will most likely fail in Liquibase 4.4+.
+Liquibase now has 2 "Main" classes and this plugin chooses the best one based on the version of Liquibase it detects.
+You can still set a mainClassName, in the liquibase block of your build.gradle file, but it will most likely fail in Liquibase 4.4+.

+There is also a subtle change in the way "SQL" tasks get created.
+Tasks that ended with "SQL" now end with "Sql".
+For example `updateSQL` is now `updateSql`.
+Since neither Gradle nor Liquibase seems to pay too much attention to case, this should not cause any breaking changes for now, but as Liquibase itself transitions from camelCase commands to kebab case commands, this may become important in the future, and this change will make it easier to pass the right thing to Liquibase if and when Liquibase ever stops supporting camel case.

 ### March 6, 2021
 Liquibase version 4.3.0 has a bug that causes the gradle plugin to break.
 This